Emergency289-816-1919

 Tooth Sensitivity Treatment in Burlington

-Call 647-697-7571
+Call 289-816-1919

-To get right to the point, tooth pain happens when the nerves in your teeth become irritated.
-Normally, our teeth are covered in a protective layer of enamel.
-On the inside, there is a layer of material called dentin and then the pulp at the core of the tooth which is filled with connective tissue, blood vessels and the nerve of the tooth.
-If enamel becomes too thin or there’s a breach exposing the dentin, the nerve is no longer protected.
-Tooth sensitivity is most commonly caused by any number of practices or conditions that erode or damage tooth enamel.
+Tooth pain occurs when the nerves inside your teeth become irritated.
+Normally, teeth are covered with a protective layer called enamel.
+Beneath the enamel is dentin, and at the core of the tooth is the pulp, which contains connective tissue, blood vessels, and nerves.
+When enamel becomes too thin or damaged, exposing the dentin, the nerve loses its protection.
+Tooth sensitivity is most often caused by practices or conditions that wear down or damage tooth enamel.

-The many ways that tooth enamel can become damaged:
+The many ways tooth enamel can become damaged:

-• Drinking or eating acidic foods and beverages– especially before bed.
+• Eating or drinking acidic foods and beverages, especially before bed

-• Skipping routine tooth care including flossing!
+• Skipping regular tooth care, including flossing

-• Brushing aggressively or using a hard toothbrush.
+• Brushing too hard or using a stiff toothbrush

-• Attempting to use professional dental tools at home.
+• Attempting to use professional dental tools at home

-• Health issues (like bulimia or acid reflux) which expose teeth to stomach acid.
+• Health conditions like acid reflux or bulimia, which expose teeth to stomach acid

-• Untreated gum disease and gum recession.
+• Untreated gum disease or gum recession

-• Grinding or clenching your teeth.
+• Grinding or clenching teeth

-• Overuse of some teeth whitening products.
+• Overuse of some teeth whitening products

 What can you do about sensitive teeth?